 Alopecia is the general medical term for hair loss.
 There are many types of hair loss with different symptoms and causes.

-Some of the more common types of hair loss are described below.
+Some of the more common types of hair loss are described below, including:

 Male- and female-pattern baldness